MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-serverless-get-started-vs.md

 1. Give your project a name and a location, and then choose **OK**.

    Visual Studio prompts you to select a template from the templates list.
-   This example uses a Azure Quickstart template so you can build a serverless app that includes a logic app and a call to an Azure function.
+   This example uses an Azure Quickstart template so you can build a serverless app that includes a logic app and a call to an Azure function.

    > [!TIP]